exercism/elm/exercises/concept/lucians-luscious-lasagna/.meta/design.md

 ## Concepts

-- `basics`: Know the basic syntax of an Elm file.
+- `basics-1`: Know the basic syntax of an Elm file.

 ## Prequisites